-To qualify, you must have been born on or before 5 October 1954 and have lived in the UK for at least one day of the qualifying week, which for this year is 21-27 September 2020.
+To qualify for the 2020/21 Winter Fuel Payment, you must have been born on or before 5 October 1954 and have lived in the UK for at least one day of the qualifying week, which was 21-27 September 2020.

 Cold Weather Payment: energy grants when temperatures dip

 The Cold Weather Payment is a one-off payment of £25 when temperatures in your area are 0ºC or below for seven days or more.
 To qualify you must already be claiming certain types of benefits, such as Pension Credit, Income Support or Jobseeker’s allowance.
 For the full list of eligibility criteria and how to apply, see our dedicated Cold Weather Payment page.

 Pension Credit is a tax-free, means-tested benefit designed to supplement monthly household income for retirees who need it.
 There are two parts to Pension Credit: